 While it might be tempting to snap a selfie or check your phone every five minutes, try to keep technology to a minimum.
 Connect and converse.
 And only post pictures to social media with permission.
 Especially if someone has messed up on mistake #2.

 This holiday season to avoid the office party mistakes remember it’s business first and a party second.
-Have a fun time and we wish you happiness and success in 2019.
+Have a fun time and we wish you happiness and success in the new year.